Designing a family-friendly finance app

 Our key insight: the app should focus on being a teaching tool to help parents, not a payment tool for kids.

 We’d originally thought that the app should focus on kids.
 But we realized parents were our core audience.
-They were going to drive adoption, and promising to bridge the disconnect between them and their kids was our biggest opportunity.
+They were going to drive adoption, and promising to bridge the disconnect between them and their kids was our biggest opportunity for acquisition and monetization.

 The app featured various learning tools